dotnet/docs-mobile/docs/android/binding-libs/binding-java-libs/migrate.md

 # Migrating a Xamarin.Android binding project

-_This documentation provides guidance on migrating a Classic Xamarin.Android bindings project to a .NET for Android bindings project._

-## Overview

 The [MAUI documentation](/dotnet/maui) provides an upgrade guide for migrating Classic Xamarin.Android bindings project (`MonoAndroid13.0`, etc) to .NET for Android bindings projects (`net8.0-android`, etc.).